runtimeverification/iele-semantics/iele.md

 ### Account Storage Operations

 These operations interact with the account storage.

+-   `REG = sload INDEX` loads the word at INDEX from the account storage.
+-   `sstore VALUE, INDEX` stores the VALUE at INDEX in the account storage.

 ```{.k .uiuck .rvk}
     rule <k> #exec REG = sload INDEX => #load REG 0 ... </k>